-The development of this Student Protection Plan ('The Plan') is a clear demonstration of the commitment of Brit College to preserving the continuation and quality of study for all its students if a risk to their continued study occurs.
-Through this Plan, we assure current and future students that Brit College has appropriate arrangements to protect our students' quality and continuation of study.
+- 1. The development of this Student Protection Plan ('The Plan') is a clear demonstration of the commitment of Brit College to preserving the continuation and quality of study for all its students if a risk to their continued study occurs.
+Through this Plan, we assure current and future students that Brit College has appropriate arrangements to protect our students' quality and continuation of study. - 2.
 We have developed this Plan as part of the requirements for our registration with the Office for Students (OfS).
 We publish and maintain this Plan according to the conditions of our ongoing registration.
 Therefore, we have developed this Plan following initial and ongoing registration requirements with the Office for Students (OfS).
-The Plan also takes account of the 2015 HEFCE Higher education course changes and closures: statement of good practice and the 2015 UK higher education providers: advice on consumer protection law published by the Competition & Markets Authority (CMA).
-This Plan is in conjunction with and supplements the College's overall Risk Register.

-The Plan covers all students currently enrolled on a programme of study at Brit College.
-We inform our students regarding College policies at the application stage and during induction.
+The Plan also takes account of the 2015 HEFCE Higher education course changes and closures: statement of good practice and the 2015 UK higher education providers advice on consumer protection law published by the Competition & Markets Authority (CMA.
+This Plan is in conjunction with and supplements the College's overall Risk Register. - 3.
+Our College Oversight Board has agreed and approved this Plan in consultation with staff and students.
+Staff members participate in its annual reviews at Academic Management Team (AMT) meetings, whilst students contribute through the Student Council and the Student Staff Consultative Committee (SSC) meetings.
+Students and staff recommend the Plan for approval and ratification of the College Oversight Board at Academic Board (AB) meetings. - 4.
+This Plan covers all students currently enrolled on a programme of study at Brit College.
+We inform our students and staff regarding College policies during induction, and we send them periodic reminders throughout the academic year.
 Training on college policies and procedures is also part of student representative and staff development training.

-2 Risk Assessment and Mitigation
+Risk Assessment and mitigation

-The table below presents a risk assessment considering risks to students' continuation.
-It relates to material risks, including programme changes, suspensions, closures, institutional closure or other forms of disruptions evaluating the likelihood of each risk materialising, its impact where it is likely to occur, and how we plan to mitigate against each risk.
+- 5. The table below presents a risk assessment considering risks to students' continuation.
+It relates to material risks, including programme changes, suspensions, closures, institutional closure or other forms of disruptions evaluating the likelihood of each risk materialising, its impact where it is likely to occur, and how we plan to mitigate against each risk. - 6.
 Brit College is committed to mitigating against all risks and to assuring students that excellent teaching and learning for all can continue, without exception.
 It is committed to ensuring that students' studies are not compromised or inconvenienced.
 The College, however, recognises that risks may occur and has prepared the mitigation measures to each corresponding risk.

-3 Risk Assessment and Mitigation Table
+Risk Assessment Table